 Since ’91, after the fall of Soviet Union, many aspects of Moldova’s infrastructure were ruined, including the roads and public services.

-In Stefan Voda the bikes shop is accommodated in the building of Maria Biesu School of Arts.
-Walking down the steps to the bikes’ atelier one feels little by little the smell of rubber.
-The smell has already became characteristic and is readily associated with bikes—no other place in Stefan Voda has that many and such a big variety of them.
-Everyone knows “if you want good bikes at good prices, go the store at the basement.”
+In Stefan Voda the bike shop is in the building of the Maria Biesu School of Arts.
+Walking down the steps to the shop one senses little by little the smell of rubber.
+The smell has already became characteristic and is readily associated with bikes — no other place in Stefan Voda has that many and such a big variety of them.
+Everyone knows “if you want good bikes at good prices, go the store in the basement.”

-When you enter the atelier you see an energetic guy, always busy with fitting the bikes and making the place he is working in better.
-Even from bikes rests, inventing his own modifications and fitting them, Valeriu makes bikes virtually from nothing.
-Let alone fitting bikes in such a good condition that came with the third shipment from the Pedals for Progress.
+When you enter the shop you see an energetic guy, always busy with fitting the bikes and making the place better.
+He even makes his own bike stands, inventing modifications, building bikes virtually from nothing.
+In comparison, it is quite simple to prep bikes in such good condition as those from Pedals for Progress.

 After the Army I had to choose what direction to take, says Valeriu.
 I decided to go further with my education and studied automobiles.
 While studying in Chisinau, fate brought me together with a bike service center.
 This is when I began to study the subtleties of bike mechanics.

-“[I could instantly] see that Stefan Voda is now much better [equipped with] bikes than ever before,” says Mark Skelton, the Peace Corps Volunteer in Moldova who was the first to contact Pedals for Progress in 2002, bringing to life the shipment from the USA of the first container of bikes.
+“I could instantly see that Stefan Voda is now much better equipped with bikes than ever before,” says Mark Skelton, the Peace Corps Volunteer in Moldova who was the first to contact Pedals for Progress in 2002, arranging for the first shipment of bikes from the USA.
 Mark visited Stefan Voda during the second week of August 2005.
-It has been two years since he finished his duty in Moldova with Peace Corps.
+It had been two years since he finished his duty in Moldova with Peace Corps.

 “I am impressed how Valeriu has organized his workplace,” says Mark.
-“It is neat and well structured, and it seems he improves it every second,” says Mark after having a half-a-day visit to the bike store.
+“It is neat and well structured, and it seems he improves it every second,” says Mark after a half-day visit to the bike store.

 “The best gratitude for me would be the bike I fit to never come back for repair,” says Valeriu.
 “I will just welcome them at least once a year for maintenance work.”

-With the Pedals for Progress project, proved to be sustainable and a long-lasting relationship, and with Valeriu Soloviov responsible for the fitting process, we will fill Moldova up with reliable, environment-friendly means of transport — bicycles, said Center “Rural21” director, Vitalie Rusanovschi.
+The Pedals for Progress project proved to be sustainable and a long-lasting relationship, and with Valeriu Soloviov responsible for the fitting process, we will fill Moldova up with reliable, environment-friendly means of transport — bicycles, said Center Rural21 director, Vitalie Rusanovschi.